 OFF CAMPUS ACCESS

 You will be prompted to log in.
-Use your 14 number library card (located on the back of your student ID) or click on the Online Student Log In link below the entry field to log in using your myLoneStar username and password.
+Use your 14 digit library card number (located on the back of your student ID) or click on the Online Student Log In link below the entry field to log in using your myLoneStar username and password.

 Email, call, chat, or visit us at the Reference Desk with any and all of your information needs.
 We're happy to help you!